gcappon/py_replay_bg/docs/documentation/twinning_procedure.md

 Specifically, for a given `twinning_method` of choice, the digital twin will be saved in a file `results/<twinning_method>/<twinning_method>_<save_name>.pkl`.

+#### More on data used for twinning

+If you have questions like:
+- What happens if I'm using the multi-meal blueprint and I use a day worth of data that do not include any lunch event?
+- What happens if I use the multi-meal blueprint and I use data that span just half a day?
+- ...

+The answer is simple: parameters "associated" to events that are not present in the data used to twin will be just set to pouplation values.
+This means, for example, that in the first case, $k_{abs_L}$ and $\beta_L won't be personalized and will be set to population values.

 ### Twinning single portions of data

 To twin single portions of data, i.e., a single meal event or a single day, you can follow this example, which shows how